how to make your business unique

 Maybe you see a standard in your industry that pisses you off, so you operate in a completely different way to inspire change.
 Maybe you see a problem in society and your business exists to help solve it.
 Maybe your work is fulfilling because you see the positive impact it has on your clients or communities or the whole damn world.
 Regardless of The Why, it’s never about The What.

 But passion is a double-edged sword, my dear!
 Since you’re so passionate, you obsess over mastering your craft and becoming the best you can be.
 And in the process of immersing yourself to better yourself, you end up with tunnel vision; fixating only on The What.
 On what your competition is doing.
+On what your clients need from you.
 On what you could learn from that shiny new course.
+On what’s being added to your never-ending To Do list.
 On what you’ll be marketing this quarter.

 When you’re too focused on The What, you lose sight of The Why.
 And that’s when Diminish Syndrome (the selfish prick!) quietly sneaks in.